gooh/Bubbly/README.md

 ![Bubbly screenshot](https://i.stack.imgur.com/AuKCi.png)

-Mousing over the bubbles will give you more detailed information about the particular commit.
+Hovering over the bubbles will give you more detailed information about the particular commit.
 You can also deselect committers by clicking on the legend (not shown in the screenshot).
 There is also a Bar chart listing all committers by their average test code ratio.